hashgraph/hedera-improvement-proposal/HIP/hip-904-frictionless-airdrop.md

 ![Token Airdrop Transaction](../assets/hip-904/frictionless-airdrop-tokenAirdropTransaction.png)

-> ⚠️ `TokenAirdropTransaction` will not support tokens with custom fallback fees that require the receiver to pay the fallback fee.
+> ⚠️ `TokenAirdropTransaction` from accounts will not support tokens with custom fallback fees that require the receiver to pay the fallback fee.
+An exception exists for treasury accounts for which custom fees are not assessed and thereofre fallback fees are not applicable.

-When a sender airdrops a token, if the receiver’s account is already associated with the token, then it is effectively treated as a normal crypto transfer, except that an *airdrop fee* is assessed.
+When a sender airdrops a token, if the receiver’s account is already associated with the token, then it is effectively treated as a normal crypto transfer, except that an airdrop transaction fee is assessed.
 This fee exists for all uses of `TokenAirdropTransaction` as a spam-deterrent fee.

 If the receiver’s account is **not** associated with the token, but has available auto-association slots, then one of the slots is taken (i.e. `used_auto_associations` is incremented) and the transaction payer will pay for the association fee.
 They also pay a fee representing the price of a full auto-renewal period’s rent.
 This is done to make sure the receiver has time to dissociate from the token before renewal takes place.
 For example, if the airdrop were to happen the minute before account renewal, the token would not included in renewal because it has already been pre-paid by the sender for one full renewal period.
 Thus, the receiver always has at least one full renewal period to dissociate from any tokens they do not want to own.

-If the receiver’s account is **not** associated with the token, and they have **no** free auto-association slots, then the airdrop transfer neither succeeds nor fails, but is held in state as a *pending transfer*.
+If the receiver’s account is **not** associated with the token, and they have **no** free auto-association slots, then the airdrop transfer neither succeeds nor fails.

-### Pending Transfers

-When a `TokenAirdropTransaction` is handled for a receiver that has no free auto-association slots, a *pending transfer* is created and held in state.
+In this case a *pending transfer* is created and held in state.
 Tokens in the pending transfer are not deducted from the sender, nor are they credited to the receiver, until the receiver *claims* the airdrop.
 If the receiver never claims the airdrop, then the sender continues to pay for it forever, or until their account expires, is deleted, or the sender *cancels* the pending transfer.

-To support a users ability to claim a pending transfer a new `TokenClaimAirdrop` transaction will be introduced.
-When a receiver claims a token, the `TokenClaimAirdrop` transaction **must** be signed by the receiver, in addition to the transaction payer (who may be the same as the receiver).
-In essence, if an account has no free auto-association slots, then it behaves as though receiver-sig-required were true *for airdrops*.
-That is, the receiver must sign the transaction to receive the airdrop.

-A sender may cancel pending transfers for a low nominal fee using the new `TokenCancelAirdrop` transaction.
-A receiver can also choose to just ignore pending transfers.
-It is expected that wallets may build special user workflows into their apps to allow customers to ignore pending transfers without having to actually issue a transaction to the network to cancel them.
-Since pending transfers are paid for by the sender, the receiver may choose not to simply filter them out in their wallet software.

 All pending transfers sent by an account must be canceled before the account can be deleted.